7- Approach to Uniform series of compound interest-1/2.

 The equations between F and A.

-The arrows represent equal installments or deposits, with a constant value=A. These deposits are called uniform series of compound interest.
-The Uniform series of compound interest is from year 1 to year 8, it is required to estimate the Final money that will be obtained, which is denoted by the symbol F, at the end of Year 8.
+The arrows represent equal installments or deposits, with a constant value of A. These deposits are referred to as a uniform series of compound interest.
+The Uniform series of compound interest spans from year 1 to year 8.

 The time scale starts at 0, which represents the time now.
 The figures from 1 to 8, represent the first year till the 8th year.
 The arrows represent equal installments or deposits, with a constant value=A.